Teaching Your Child to Ride a Bike: The Basics – Parenting Prattle

 • Stabilisers

-Many parents advocate the use of stabilisers or training wheels.
-These are small wheels attached to either side of the back wheel that keep the bike stable.
-Kids generally ride well with stabilisers and the biggest advantage is giving them an idea of what it’s like to cycle independently.
-Once they have got the hang of bikes with stabilisers, it’s time to take them off and work on their balance.
+Many parents advocate for using stabilisers, also known as training wheels.
+These are small, extra wheels attached to either side of the bicycle’s rear wheel, designed to keep the bike upright and stable.
+For young children just starting, stabilisers can be a great confidence-booster.
+Kids generally find it easy to ride with them, and the biggest advantage is that it gives them an idea of what it’s like to pedal, steer, and brake while cycling independently, without the fear of falling over.
+Once they have mastered the mechanics and gotten the hang of riding with stabilisers, it’s time to take them off.
+The next crucial step is to work on their balance, which is the key skill needed for riding a two-wheeled bike on their own.

 • Training bikes